joeyklee/quant-humanists-2019/SYLLABUS.md

 | **Understanding** | There is either no substance or the student cannot explain or justify decision making | The work shows partial grasp of the concepts, but shows major gaps that could be addressed with more thought | The work is sensible and grounded and can be explained in a coherent manner | The work represents the concept well, references past and current work.
 The student can speak to more than 1 perspective. | The work shows strong graps of concepts and the state-of-the-art.
 The work is well received in both concept and implementation |
 | **Application** | The work reflects very little conceptual references to the course materials; a general lack of awareness to methodology and implementation | The work applies methodology(ies) that have some potential, but not quite relevant or effective | The work uses methods that are appropriate and thoughtful.
 The application of methods are standard and show good potential | The work uses methods that are appropriate, thoughtful, and well implemented.
 There are innovative ideas that are shown in the application. | There work shows careful methodological considerations and is beautifully crafted, designed, and presented. |

+**LATE ASSIGNMENTS**:

+The easiest thing to do is to just turn thing in on time.
+You get closure, I can give you careful and constructive feedback, and everyone is happy.
+In the case you can't get you assignment in on time here is the deal:
+- 1. email me informing me why your assignment is not submitted on time →
+- 2. submit documentation of what you've worked on so far, what went wrong, and what you plan to do →
+- 3. late assignments will be marked down half a letter grade (or commensurate points given the scale above) until the assignment receives a C (or equivalent).
+Do not expect the same quality or timeliness of feedback for late assignments.

 ## Code of Conduct